Pratt & Whitney T34

-The Pratt & Whitney T34 (company designation PT2 Turbo-Wasp) was an American axial flow turboprop engine designed and built by Pratt & Whitney.
+The Pratt & Whitney T34 (company designation PT2 Turbo-Wasp) is an American axial flow turboprop engine designed and built by Pratt & Whitney.
 Its only major application was on the Douglas C-133 Cargomaster.

 Design and development

 In 1945, the United States Navy funded the development of a turboprop engine.
 The T34 was produced from 1951 to 1960, but never used in U.S. Navy aircraft production.

 The YT34 engine with three wide-bladed propellers was made for two Navy Lockheed R7V-2 Constellation (C-121s) variants, for testing.
 Flight tests were on 1 September 1954.

 In September 1950, a testbed Boeing B-17 Flying Fortress flew with a T34 turboprop mounted in the nose of the bomber.
 The first application for the T34 was the Boeing YC-97J Stratofreighter, which later became the Aero Spacelines Super Guppy.
 The next application for the engine was the Douglas C-133 Cargomaster.